nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should be able to export
-6. Should show messages in English
+5. Should show messages in English
-7. Should be able to update itself with the latest version
+6. Should be able to update itself with the latest version
-8. Should be able to export data in xml format

 ## Appendix D : Glossary